 Now let’s talk about this peach cake and why you need this recipe.

-What makes this peach cake so delicious?
+What makes this peach cake so tender, moist and delicious?

 - First of all, the cake batter is a mix of plain flour and ground almonds, which gives this cake an incredible texture and flavour.